 Other groups, such as The Fairtrade Foundation, Oxfam and Traidcraft agree the following definition of fair trade: Fair Trade is an alternative approach to conventional international trade.
 It is a trading partnership which aims at sustainable development for excluded and disadvantaged producers.
 It seeks to do this by providing better trading conditions, by awareness raising and by campaigning.

 As early as the 1930s Franklin Roosevelt remarked that goods produced under conditions which do not meet a rudimentary standard to decency should be regarded as contraband and not allowed to pollute the channels of international commerce.
 Roosevelt went on to say that no business which depends for existence on paying less than living wages to its workers has any right to continue.

-Later, the idea of fair trade originated in the 1940’s with some shops and church groups in the US and Europe selling products made by Chinese refugees or poor Puerto Rican communities.
+Later, the idea originated in the 1940’s with some shops and church groups in the US and Europe selling products made by Chinese refugees or poor Puerto Rican communities.
 Back then, such initiatives were referred to as ‘Alternative Trade Organisations’.
 These groups were small and unstructured, operating in many different countries, but they formed the basis of what we now know as ‘fair trade’.
-Early fair trade products included crafts, gifts and sugar.
+Early products included crafts, gifts and sugar.